Fe-Bell/OpenDBF/README.md

 # Get started
 Download OpenDBF from our [nuget](https://www.nuget.org/packages/OpenDBF.Core/) links.

-OpenDBF offers the traditional Get, Insert, Remove and Update item(s) capabilities commonly present in other database frameworks.
-Also, it provides a more low level interface with the database files generated, such as the ability to Export and Import the database files to .db files, which are compressed versions of the workspace.
+OpenDBF offers the traditional Get, Insert, Remove and Update methods commonly found in other database frameworks.
-The framework creates a single file for each database initialized and/or instantiated.
+It creates a single file for all database objects and also supports zip compression with the use of Pack/Unpack methods.

 There are two steps to get OpenDBF running:
 1. Custom objects must inherit from OpenDBF.Shared.Interface.ICollectableObject and be serializable so they can be inserted in the databse.